Rip current: Visible characteristics

 Rip currents have a characteristic appearance, and, with some experience, they can be visually identified from the shore before entering the water.
 This is helpful to lifeguards, swimmers, surfers, boaters, divers and other water users, who may need to avoid a rip, or in some cases make use of the flow.

-Rip currents often look somewhat like a road or river running straight out to sea, and they are easiest to notice and identify when the zone of breaking waves is viewed from a high vantage point.
+Rip currents often look somewhat like a road or river running straight out to sea.
+They are easiest to notice and identify when the zone of breaking waves is viewed from a high vantage point.
 The following are some visual characteristics that can be used to identify a rip: